-The current amount of land in the GCB is approximately is 0.895% of the plan area.
+The current amount of land in the GCB is approximately 2,786 ha (6,885 ac), or 0.8877% of the plan area.

 - 1. When calculating the land use designations, land within the ALR is included in the designation within which it sits. - 2.
 In the plan area, the total amount of ALR land is approximately 12,304 ha, or 3%. - 3.
-In the plan area, the total amount of land within the growth containment boundaries is approximately 2,808 ha, or 0.895%. - 4.
+In the plan area, the total amount of land within the growth containment boundaries is approximately 2,786 ha, or 0.8877%. - 4.
 In calculating the total plan areas and percentages, Marine and Freshwater were not included.

 The performance of the plan will be measured through a performance measures index to be fully developed at the modernization phase as set out by the OCP directions, objectives and policies.
-The following indicators are identified at a high level in Table 5-1, Performance Measures and Policy Areas, and Table 5-2, Regional Performance Measures, which identifies land designations.
+The following indicators are identified at a high level in Table 5-1, Performance Measures, which identifies land designations.
 Table 5-1 will provide a basis for discussion during modernization, and Table 5-2 forms the basis of the amount of land in each designation to track in the future.
 Content and gaps will be reviewed during the modernization.

-Table 5-1 Performance Measures and Policy Areas This includes known information for the electoral areas, with gaps identified for the later modernization phase of this plan.
+Table 5-1 Performance Measures and Policy Areas

+This includes known information for the electoral areas, with gaps identified for the later modernization phase of this plan.

-Policy Area Growth Natural Infrastructure Livelihoods Well-being Climate Change First Nations Management Systems Growth Containment Boundary Percentage of new Protection of natural systems Asset management plan working), goods, reduced between Reduction of GHG emissions Consultation on land use planning Settlement Centres Population density Population/jobs density in the major rural and rural settlement nodes (Not consistent for all electoral areas) Growth aligned with services Decrease in conversion of industrial lands for other purposes Revise the allowed use within industrial lands to maximize employment opportunities Manage the landscape between working centres and residential use - needs clarity Rural Lands lands (derived from calculations) Rural Protection Area remains intact - needs more clarity Appropriate balance between rural communities and GCB - not clearly stated policy
+Policy Area Growth Natural Infrastructure Livelihoods Well-being Climate Change First Nations • Management Systems J J Growth Containment Boundary Percentage of new dwelling units inside the growth containment boundary with a target of 90% (current plans state all) growth in GCB every five years Not consistent for all electoral areas Sub-designations to include targeted range of densities & whether boundary is hard or permeable Protection of natural systems plan working), goods, services and amenities Increase in green businesses reduced between home and work More inclusive, equitable communities - stated as general policies Reduction of GHG emissions Consultation on land use planning Settlement Centres Population density Population/jobs density in the major rural and rural settlement nodes (Not consistent for all electoral areas) Growth aligned with services Decrease in conversion of industrial lands for other purposes Revise the allowed use within industrial lands to maximize employment opportunities Manage the landscape between working centres and residential use - needs clarity Rural Lands Reduced loss of rural and natural resource lands (derived from calculations) Rural Protection Area remains intact - needs more clarity Appropriate balance between rural communities and GCB - not clearly stated policy